My-Coding-World-Sid/GFG-Java-Solution-Array/SecondLargestArray/README.md

    -Update 'secondLargest = current number'
 4. Return the second largest number:
    -At the end of the loop, return 'secondLargest' is 34

+## Solution in Java:
+Check the ['Solution.java']
+         file for full implementation.